1959 Scotch Cup

 The 1959 Scotch Cup was the first World Curling Championship.
 It was a five-game series between the curling teams of Canada and Scotland.
-The Scotch Cup was held from the 9–11 March with games being held in Edinburgh, Perth and Falkirk.
+The Scotch Cup was held from 9–11 March with games being held in Edinburgh, Perth and Falkirk.

 The event was a contrast in curling styles, with the Canadians favouring a hitting game and the Scots favouring the draw game.
 The Scots were also not used to the rubber hack and the Canadian rules allowing a delivery to the length of the near hogline.
 Scottish rules at that point dictated the rock to be released by the front of the near house.
 The Canadian rules favoured the Canadian team, which allowed them a more accurate delivery, which benefited them in the hitting game.
 Canada would win all five matches in their tour of Scotland.